robenkleene/development-references/3d/matrices.md

 ![Matrix Translation Equation](assets/matrix-translation-equation.png)

 There's no way to arrange the components of **t** within a 3x3 matrix such that the result of multiplying it with the column vector **r** yields sums (like `r~x + t~x`).

+You can obtain sums like this with a 4x4 matrix.